openstack-infra/zuul/README.rst

    trying to coordinate and prioritize work) know what you would like to work on.

-7) TODOv3(jeblair): Coming soon: check storyboard for status of current work items.
-We do not have a list of work items yet, but we will soon.
+7) Check storyboard for status of current work items: https://storyboard.openstack.org/#!/board/41

 Once you are up to speed on those items, it will be helpful to know the following: